Billy-Sheppard/increment_cargo_version/README.md

     -p: For patch version increase

-    -r: For rust source in subfolder called "rust/"
+    -sf [subfolder]: For .toml in a subfolder

     -v [version]: For specific version increase
             - will only complete if a valid SemVer string (no quotes) is passed

-    -vt: For using a Version.toml file instead of Cargo.toml
+    -a: For using a Version.toml file instead of Cargo.toml

+    -t: For automatically tagging with the format v{version}, committing, and pushing to git remote